dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 Technical note: A `<link>` is in fact a `<resource restype="LinkObj">`.
 But it is mandatory to use the shortcut, so that the XML file can be validated more precisely.

-## Incremental XML Upload

-After a successful upload of the data, an output file is written (called `id2iri_mapping_[timstamp].json`) with the mapping of internal IDs used inside the XML and their corresponding IRIs which uniquely identify them inside DSP.
-This file should be kept if data is later added with the `--incremental` option.

-To do an incremental XML upload, one of the following procedures is recommended.

-- Incremental XML upload with use of internal IDs:
-     1. Initial XML upload with internal IDs.
-     2. The file `id2iri_mapping_[timestamp].json` is created.
-     3. Create new XML file(s) with resources referencing other resources by their internal IDs in `<resptr>` (using the same IDs as in the initial XML upload).
-     4. Run `dsp-tools id2iri new_data.xml id2iri_mapping_[timestamp].json` to replace the internal IDs in `new_data.xml` with IRIs.
-Only internal IDs inside the `<resptr>` tag are replaced.
-     5. Run `dsp-tools xmlupload --incremental new_data.xml` to upload the data to DSP.
-- Incremental XML Upload with the use of IRIs: Use IRIs in the XML to reference existing data on the DSP server.

 ## Complete example